Sexual side-effects of cervical cancer treatment

 Radiotherapy might shorten or narrow your vagina.
 Also, the walls of the vagina can become less stretchy and drier than before treatment.
 This can make sex uncomfortable.

 Regular gentle sex or using a special device called a dilator can help with this.
-Dilators are tampon-shaped plastic tubes of different sizes that you use with a lubricant.
+Your nurse specialist will recommend that you use vaginal dilators – phallic (penis) shaped and made from silicone – to try to prevent these vaginal changes from happening.

-Your specialist nurse will advise you on how helpful a dilator may be in your situation and explain how to use them.
-You may feel embarrassed or uncomfortable but your specialist nurse will understand your concerns and will always respect your feelings.
+Your specialist nurse can give you lots of advice in this area – try not to feel embarrassed or uncomfortable to talk about it.
+They will understand your concerns and will always respect your feelings.

 - Give yourself time to recover, and don’t rush into sex if you don’t feel ready.